Ghini/ghini.web/docs/technical_structure.rst

 technical structure
 --------------------

 ``ghini.web`` is the combination of two pieces of software, one running on the remote server as a Node.js application, the other running on the local web browser, as a JavaScript client of the former Node.js server.
 I will not introduce separate names for the two components, I will call them both ``ghini.web``, the former being ``ghini.web-the_server`` and the latter ``ghini.web-the_client``, or, in short: GWtS and GWtC.

 the server
 ===========

-our Node.js program ``ghini.web-the_server`` serves static files like a normal web server and dynamic data through a restful web api.

-the dynamic data served describes gardens and collections, so GWtS offers ways to:
+our Node.js program ``ghini.web-the_server`` serves static files like a normal web server and dynamic data through an API. the dynamic data served describes gardens and collections, and the access functions we need to the data can be grouped this way:

 * garden related